 The following states are considered to have the most favorable surrogacy laws.
 If you live in one of these states, it is most likely that you will have legally-sound surrogacy process.
 That said, it is always a good idea to consult with an attorney before you begin your journey.

-- California – Gestational surrogacy is allowed, and pre- and post-birth orders are allowed for both married and unmarried couples, same-sex couples, and singles.
+- pre- and post-birth orders are allowed for both married and unmarried couples, same-sex couples, and singles.

 - Connecticut – Gestational surrogacy is allowed for married and unmarried couples, same-sex couples, and singles.